ibm-cloud-docs/apiconnect/creating_apis.md

 ## Creating a LoopBack API by using the API Designer
 {: #create_lb_api_design}

-The following procedure describes how to create a LoopBack&reg; API by using the API Designer.
+The following procedure describes how to create a LoopBack API by using the API Designer.
 {:shortdesc}

 ### Prerequisites